James Milligan, MBA

 Anthony Artibello, Co-Founder and CCO of Wild Media Entertainment, is responsible for the development and acquisition of several properties across various mediums, including feature films, scripted television and children’s animation.

 Charged with upholding the creative integrity of the Wild Media brand, Anthony has been instrumental in developing the company’s portfolio of premium content.
-In live action, he is a writer/co-producer of Wild Media’s feature film, GRIM TRIGGER.
+In live action, he is a writer/co-producer of Wild Media’s feature film, PROJECT ITHACA.
 In the animation space, Anthony is a writer/creator of the animated boy’s action series, METAL GIANTS, currently in development with Teletoon and Pipeline Studios; as well as a writer/co-creator of the animated preschool series MY LITTLE BIG FOOT (with Sheila Dinsmore) currently in development with Mattel and HIT Entertainment.

 In addition, Anthony has written for a number of animated preschool series, including Max & Ruby (Nick Jr. and Treehouse), Corn & Peg (Nickelodeon) and Jax & Tracker (DHX).